 Millennium & Copthorne is a hotel chain with a presence across the UK, Asia, North America and New Zealand.

-It relaunched its loyalty scheme as My Millennium in 2016 and has recently streamlined the scheme considerably.
-As many HfP readers may find themselves in a Millennium or Copthorne hotel in the UK from time to time, it’s worth taking a look and seeing what has changed.
+It relaunched its loyalty scheme as My Millennium in 2016 and more recently streamlined the scheme considerably.
+As many HfP readers may find themselves in a Millennium or Copthorne hotel in the UK from time to time, it’s worth taking a look at what is on offer.

 About Millennium & Copthorne Hotels

-M&C comprises two core brands with some smaller add-ons:
+M&C comprises two core brands with some smaller add-ons.
+There are 145 hotels in total.

-Copthorne Collection, operating under the Copthorne, Grand Copthorne and Kingsgate brands, runs 39 midscale properties, mainly in regional centres.
+Copthorne Collection, operating under the Copthorne, Grand Copthorne and Kingsgate brands, runs around 40 midscale properties, mainly in regional centres.
 It operates in the UK, New Zealand, Middle East, Malaysia and Singapore.

-M Hotels is a new brand for Millennium’s lifestyle hotels.
-There are currently four properties, trading under the M Social and Studio M names.
+M Collection is a new brand for Millennium’s lifestyle hotels which trade under the M Social and Studio M names.
+There are only a handful of sites so far.

-Leng’s Collection is a catch-all name for 10 unbranded properties owned by the group, including The Chelsea Harbour Hotel (below), The Bailey’s Hotel in London and the Hard Days Night hotel in Liverpool.
+Leng’s Collection is a catch-all name for the unbranded properties owned by the group, including The Chelsea Harbour Hotel (below), The Bailey’s Hotel in London and the Hard Days Night hotel in Liverpool.

 The My Millennium loyalty scheme

-There are 20 participating hotels in the UK, all branded Millennium or Copthorne as you can see here.
+There are 17 participating hotels in the UK, of which 14 are branded Millennium or Copthorne.
+The full hotel list is here.

 My Millennium benefits